 Transfer students who plan to graduate from Florence High School will be held responsible for FHS graduation requirements.
 All coursework completed outside FHS will be evaluated to determine whether or not credit will be awarded.
-FHS must ensure that students have had coursework appropriate and rigorous enough to pass AZMerit tests and meet State guidelines.
+FHS must ensure that students have had coursework appropriate and rigorous enough to meet ACT cut scores and AZSci assessments and meet state guidelines.
 The acceptance of credits from other schools is based upon a variety of factors such as the grades earned in the sending schools, the number of days or hours the courses met, the alignment of course content between the sending schools and the receiving school, and the regional accreditation status of the sending schools.
 When possible, it is advisable that students have transferring credits evaluated prior to registering for courses.
 Florence High School reserves the right to require entering students to take placement tests in order to determine the most appropriate placement.
 Our expectation is that all transferring students will meet the graduation requirements in order to receive a Florence High School diploma.